Other Financing Resources

 Students with Physical Disabilities

 Students who have physical disabilities and are enrolled or will be enrolled at DTS should contact the Texas Rehabilitation Commission regarding financial aid for the disabled.
-Students in this category will also be considered for financial assistance by Student Financial Services, provided the necessary forms have been submitted.
+Students in this category will also be considered for financial assistance by the Financial Aid Office, provided the necessary forms have been submitted.

 Canadian Student Loans